Multi-intervention outreach

 While the existing research tends to focus on identifying an association between participation and student outcomes, the methods used don’t allow us to conclusively state that the interventions have caused a change in students’ attitudes/aspirations.
 We are also lacking evidence of the impact of these activities on actual HE participation, particularly in a UK context.

-Most of the existing evidence seeks to examine the effect of a bundle of components; therefore, we do not have a good understanding of which elements of multi-intervention outreach are most effective or how to optimise such programmes.
+Most of the existing evidence seeks to examine the effect of a bundle of components; therefore, our understanding of which elements of multi-intervention outreach are most effective is still emerging.

 Given that these are large-scale, high-cost and resource-intensive interventions, we should expect these programmes to have a bigger impact than less intensive outreach approaches.
 We are only aware of one study which seeks to compare the quantitative impact of multi-intervention outreach with other approaches and finds that the impact of combined outreach and financial support is large compared to either of these approaches in isolation (Herbaut & Greven, 2019).
 More evidence on the relative scale of the impact of these programmes versus other approaches would help HE providers understand how best to structure their overall outreach offering.